I’VE DEDICATED YEARS OF MY LIFE EDUCATING OTHERS TO GIVE BACK FOR MY OWN SUCCESS.

 – O. Farinas

 Hi!
 My name is Orland Farinas.
-I am a professional tutor and mentor for over 18 years.
+I am a professional tutor and mentor.
 Please allow me to tell you a bit about myself.

 I value my family and education.
 I was a student-athlete at Delano High School (DHS), voted Most Likely to Succeed.
 I played varsity basketball and ran track at DHS, and I received the prestigious Morris Outstanding Senior Award in Track & Field.
 In 1982, I graduated from DHS with honors with a 3.91 GPA, and I earned a partial scholarship at UCLA.

-In addition to being a freelance tutor for over 18 years, I tutored at various other places.
+In addition to being a freelance tutor, I tutored at various other places.
 While I attended UCLA, I tutored Pre-calculus, Calculus, and Linear Algebra for three years.
 In addition, I volunteered to tutor Single-variable Calculus and Multi-variable Calculus, as well as Statistics at the Antelope Valley College (AVC) for a year and a half.
 Throughout my career, I helped many FAA technicians pass their math and basic electronics courses.

 Furthermore, as part of the “No Student Left Behind” program, I worked part-time for a non-profit organization, tutoring elementary and high school students in Arithmetic, Pre-Algebra, Algebra 1, Algebra 2, Trigonometry, Geometry, Pre-calculus, Calculus, Language Arts, and CAHSEE preparation.
 Helping under-privileged students accomplish their academic goals is heart-warming and rewarding.
 I’ve always enjoyed math, and I found my passion to teach through these various experiences.